DC10 (nightclub)

-History and Description
+History and description

 DC10 venue

 Over the years, the venue, which had started with the licence for a music bar, grew to an event hall with a capacity of 1,500 people.
 The nightclub is divided into three rooms, La Terrace, The Main Room and The Open Air Garden, each of which is dedicated to a different genre of music.
 DC10 is open two to three nights a week.

 Circoloco event

 The Circoloco event at DC-10 initially began as a free after-party on Monday mornings, starting at 6am and going on until 6 pm.

 In contrast to other nightclubs on the Ibiza island, Circoloco still does little or no publicity for its parties.
-International DJs who played at Circoloco include Luciano, Loco Dice, Ricardo Villalobos, Seth Troxler, The Martinez Brothers, Damian Lazarus, Jamie Jones, Peggy Gou, Black Coffee, Tale Of Us, &ME, and Amelie Lens.
+International DJs who played at Circoloco include Skrillex, Disclosure, Luciano, Loco Dice, Ricardo Villalobos, Seth Troxler, The Martinez Brothers, Damian Lazarus, Jamie Jones, Peggy Gou, Black Coffee, Tale Of Us, &ME, and Amelie Lens.

 In 2019, DC10 announced it would ban single-use plastic from the event and offer recyclable water bottles instead.

 Since 1999 Circoloco proposed every year to its crowd the slogan of their season, which is like the motto of the summer.
 Starting in 1999 with "Ibiza Monday Session" to "Sorry We Are Circoloco" was a succession of statements year after year.

-In addition to its events at the DC10 nightclub, the Circoloco brand has held events worldwide in cities such as New York, Miami, London, Milan, Paris, Amsterdam, Tel Aviv, Istanbul, Rio de Janeiro, Buenos Aires, Bogotà, Tokyo, Kuala Lumpur, Phuket, Sydney and Melbourne.
+In addition to its events at the DC10 nightclub, the Circoloco brand has held events worldwide in cities such as New York City, Miami, London, Milan, Paris, Amsterdam, Tel Aviv, Istanbul, Rio de Janeiro, Buenos Aires, Bogotà, Tokyo, Kuala Lumpur, Phuket, Sydney and Melbourne.

 In 2018, fashion designer Virgil Abloh dedicated a capsule collection to the Circoloco event.